-{\it The sample of galaxy clusters.} Our baseline sample consists of 13 galaxy clusters with large J-factors, most were selected from the extended HIFLUGCS catalog \cite{Reiprich:2001zv,Chen:2007sz}, which are basically the same as that used in Liang et al. \cite{Liang:2016pvm}, except that we remove Perseus because of its strong gamma-ray activity, and 3C129 as well as A3627 for their low attitudes/high background (though Ophiuchus is also at a low altitude, it's J-factor is large and the expected signal-to-noise ratio is still reasonably high).
-The region of the interest (ROI) for each galaxy cluster is defined with the angular radius $\theta_{200}= \arctan(R_{200}/d_{\rm A})$, where $d_{\rm A}$ is the angular diameter distance and $R_{200}$ is the corresponding virial radius.
-In our analysis, the overlapped region of Virgo and M49 is only taken into account once.
-Please see Table \ref{tab:HIFLUGCS_GCls} in Appendix A for a summary of our sample.
+{\it Methodology---} Our baseline sample consists of 13 galaxy clusters with large J-factors.
+Most were selected from the extended HIFLUGCS catalog \cite{Reiprich:2001zv,Chen:2007sz} and are basically the same as that used in Liang et al. \cite{Liang:2016pvm}, except that we removed Perseus because of the strong gamma-ray activity of the radio galaxy NGC~1275 in the cluster~\citep{Baghmanyan2017,Cheng2021,2024MNRAS.tmp.2493C}, and removed 3C129 as well as A3627 for their low Galactic latitudes and high background.
+The Ophiuchus cluster is also at a low latitude and therefore is neglected in some previous works due to the strong background, but its J-factor is large, and the expected signal-to-noise ratio is still reasonably high, which is helpful in the DM search.
+The region of interest (ROI) for each galaxy cluster is defined with a circular region located at the cluster center with an angular radius of $\theta_{\rm ROI,0} = \theta_{\rm 200,c} \equiv \arctan(R_{\rm 200,c}/d_{\rm A})$, where $d_{\rm A}$ is the angular diameter distance and $R_{\rm 200,c}$ is the central value of the virial radius.
+We test the effect of the point spread function by using the ROI radii of $\theta_{\rm 200,c}+r_{68}$ and find that the results change only slightly, so we keep the current ROI definition.
+In our analysis, the overlapped region of Virgo and M49 is taken into account only once.
+Please refer to Table~\ref{tab:appx:clusters} of the Supplemental Material~\citep{supp} for a summary of our sample.